tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Create-Share.md

 ---

 # Create Share
 The `Create Share` operation creates a new Azure Files share under the specified account.
 Although this API is fully supported, this is a legacy management API.
 We recommend that you instead use [File Shares - Create](/rest/api/storagerp/file-shares/create), which is provided by the storage resource provider (Microsoft.Storage).
-To learn more about programmatically interacting with `FileShare` resources by using the storage resource provider, see [Operations on FileShares](Operations-on-Shares--File-Service-.md).
+To learn more about how to programmatically interact with `FileShare` resources by using the storage resource provider, see [Operations on FileShares](Operations-on-Shares--File-Service-.md).

 If a share with the same name already exists, the operation fails.
 The share resource includes metadata and properties for that share.
 It doesn't include a list of the files that are contained in the share.